leonardofaria/leonardofaria.net/content/posts/2015/09/17/useful-apps-that-i-use-daily.md

 ### WhatApp Desktop

-There are dozens of WhatsApp Web apps, but I've been using [this option](https://github.com/Aluxian/WhatsApp-Desktop), which runs in background as a menubar app.
+There are dozens of WhatsApp Web apps, but I've been using <A href="https://github.com/Aluxian/WhatsApp-Desktop">this option</A>, which runs in background as a menubar app.
 The same developer also created a [Facebook Messenger for Desktop](http://messengerfordesktop.com/).